livinter/MyNQL/README.rst

      - juan
      - ...

-And you want to discover new relations.
+and you want to teach the network about recent purchases.

-First you teach your network.

 .. code-block:: python